openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 details listed in :ref:`Compilation Unit Initialization`.
 The initialization process is performed in the following steps:

-- If the separate module has variable or constant declaraions (see :ref:`Variable and Constant Declarations`), then their initializers are executed to ensure that they all have valid initial values;
+- If the separate module has variable or constant declarations (see :ref:`Variable and Constant Declarations`), then their initializers are executed to ensure that they all have valid initial values;
 - If the separate module has top-level statements (see :ref:`Top-Level Statements`),